Gus-Wolf/MobilePaymentSystem/README.md

 Ethan Snyder: Enhanced the UI and built out the notification view framework.
 Enhanced flow of whole application and worked on the send offer use case.

+FINAL SUBMISSION   M05-A01:

+4 use cases are - Loggin and Authenticate, Send offer, viewing notifications, linking a bank account and allowing for the user to check the funds of the bank account.

+August Wolf: Continued to link the database up, worked on the last use case of checking the users balance, populated SQL with a random number for a bank account.

+Juan Oliver: Helped edit up some of the other use cases and assisted in the last use case creation.

+Ethan Snyder: Helped debug and edit the other use cases and assisted in creating the last use case with database hlep.

+Zach Carson: Debugged old code and helped with UI flow.